 - Calvary Chapel Family as we move to re-gather at the YMCA we are reminding you to continue to abide in Christ… we need His leading of our lives now more than ever before in this new season of ministry.
 This is a time for extra focused effort on fulfilling Gods unique call upon our lives.

-- If you have any prayer requests or needs at this time (help shopping for groceries, etc.), or if you of any other needs in our community that are not being met, please email us (firstname.lastname@example.org) or call us (218-531-9349) and let us know.
+- If you have any prayer requests or needs at this time (help shopping for groceries, etc.), or questions please feel free to let me know us know and email us (firstname.lastname@example.org) or call us (218-531-9349).

 5 Ways to Stay Safe and Love One Another